-Finally, my wife, Patricia, has been nothing short of an inspiration over the years.
-She has been the ultimate enabler of my work for 30 years.
+Finally, my wife Patricia has been nothing short of an inspiration over the years.
+She has been the ultimate enabler of my work for over 35 years.
 Without her love and support, none of this would have been possible.
-She is also a very talented editor and confidente.
+She is also a very talented editor and confidante.
 I shudder to think how much time she has spent reading and commenting on my work.
+My older daughter Jaren also deserves special recognition.
+For the past two years, she has worked with me as part of both Enterprise for a Sustainable World and The Water Initiative (TWI).
+In the process, she has made important material contributions to this third edition, both as an editor and research assistant.
+Much of the updating of cases was done by her, and she helped to write the section on TWI in Chapter 9.
+It has been an honor to work with her over these past two years, and I look forward to continuing the collaboration in the future.

 I dedicate this book to my two daughters, Jaren and Jane, in the hopes that it is of some use to them in navigating the troubled waters ahead.
 For better or worse, it will be their generation that will ultimately have to ensure our transition toward a sustainable world.
-I wish them Godspeed and hope it is not too late.
+I wish them both Godspeed and hope it is not too late.

-Stuart L. Hart Ithaca, NY October 2004
+Stuart L. Hart Ithaca, New York April 2010